We provide the following services in the nurse led clinics. Services with an asterisk (*) are offered at the Timmins location only.

 All clinics are by appointment only and are for clients who live, work or study in the Porcupine Health Unit catchment area and who have no family physician or nurse practitioner.

-If you are booking an appointment for all of your children on the same day, contact us by telephone to book the appointment.
+- If you are booking an appointment for all of your children on the same day, contact us by telephone at 1-877-442-1212 to book the appointment.

-If you are looking for a Flu/Covid vaccine appointment, click here.
+- If you are looking for a flu/COVID-19 vaccine appointment, go to the clinic appointment booking page.

-If you've received a vaccine notice for your child, click here
+- If you've received a vaccine notice for your child, go to the school vaccine appointment booking page.

-If you are travelling, consult with your pharmacist or a travel clinic for travel vaccine recommendations as we do not offer travel vaccines.
+- If you are travelling, consult your pharmacist or a travel clinic for travel vaccine recommendations, as we do not offer travel vaccines.

 Public health does not offer TB skin testing.